Learn more about how we are responding to the coronavirus pandemic in South Africa.

-In South Africa, Doctors Without Borders/Médecins Sans Frontières (MSF) continues to develop new testing and treatment strategies for HIV and tuberculosis (TB), support victims of sexual violence and push for better access to lifesaving drugs.
+In South Africa, Doctors Without Borders/Médecins Sans Frontières (MSF) supports innovations for change in HIV and tuberculosis (TB) treatment, care for victims of sexual violence, and access to lifesaving drugs.

 Stop Stockouts Project (SSP)

 The SSP is a civil society consortium supported by MSF and five other organizations, which monitors the availability of essential drugs in clinics across the country and pushes for the rapid resolution of stockouts and shortages.
 In 2018, the SSP helped to identify and raise awareness of stockouts across North West province resulting from health worker strike action.